Hidden-goblin/eaiscenarioreporter/README.md

 #### Feature description

-All descriptions can use markdown syntax to enhance the report display in docx.
+All descriptions can use Markdown syntax to enhance the report display in docx.

 - The matching `[Bb]usiness [Rr]ules` will be replaced by a title with the correct depth `Business rules`
 - The matching sequence `!!Worflow:\s*([\.\d\w\-\_\\\/]*)\s*` points out a puml diagram which will be generated on the fly.